nikakvo/GKI_Kernel_SukiSU/README.md

 respin, and `lts` if built from the LTS-merge tag rather than the date-based one.

-**Match the sublevel to your ROM.** Check which GKI sublevel you are on:
+**Match the sublevel to your ROM.** To see which GKI sublevel you are on:

 ```bash
 su -c 'zcat /proc/config.gz | grep CONFIG_LOCALVERSION'